top of page

 Hurricane Helene

-Hurricane Helene has taken the nation by storm, literally!
-Hitting mainland USA on September 26th, 2024, this category four hurricane was the deadliest mainland USA hurricane to hit, right behind hurricanes Katrina and Maria.
+Hurricane Helene has taken the nation by storm---literally!
+Hitting mainland USA on September 26th, 2024.
+This category four hurricane was the deadliest mainland USA hurricane to hit, which is right behind hurricanes Katrina and Maria.
 The hurricane hit winds of up to 140 mph, making landfall 150 miles north up the side of America.
 The death toll so far has made its way to over 215 with hundreds still unaccounted for.
 Florida, Georgia, Alabama, North and South Carolina, even Tennessee and Virginia were all hit by the storm.

 While Florida was one of the first to get hit, North Carolina got hit especially hard.
 Over half of the confirmed deaths come from North Carolina, specifically its mountainous western region.
 With over 100 deaths, it’s been found that most casualties come from floods caused by rain rather than storm surges.
 Alongside the destruction in North Carolina, small towns in Florida have basically been reduced to nothing as well.